open-coding/webcomponents-json-example/README.md

 Not all browsers support all necessary specifications, so I recommend to use Google Chrome.
 For more information [see caniuse.com](https://caniuse.com/#search=webcomponents)

 The example creates an autonomous custom element and uses a ShadowDOM.
 It does not use templates yet, but I'll change that in near future.

+Thanks to [aspittel](https://github.com/aspittel) for the basic file and component setup from [rainbow-word-webcomponent](https://github.com/aspittel/rainbow-word-webcomponent).